ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-enrichments.md

 The `anonOctets` field is set to two, so the last two octets of each IP address will be obscured.

 <a name="refererparser"/>
-### 4.2 referer_parser enrichment
+### 4.3 referer_parser enrichment

-This enrichment lets uses the [Snowplow Referer-Parser][referer-parser-repo] to extract attribution data from referer URLs.
+This enrichment uses the [Snowplow Referer-Parser][referer-parser-repo] to extract attribution data from referer URLs.
 You can provide a list of internal subdomains which will be treated as "internal" rather than unknown.

 Its JSON schema can be found [here][referer-parser].